A proof system for graph (non)-isomorphism verification

-McConnell et al.~\cite{mcconnell} also suggest that the complexity of a certificate checking algorithm should preferably be linear on its input, and its input is composed of an input/output pair of a certifying algorithm, and of the corresponding certificate.
+McConnell et al.~\cite{mcconnell} also suggest that the complexity of a certificate checking algorithm should preferably be linear with respect to the size of its input, and its input is composed of an input/output pair of the certifying algorithm, and of the corresponding certificate.
 In our case, each rule from the certificate is read and checked exactly once, but checking of some rules may require traversing the graph's adjacency matrix, so the complexity is not exactly linear.
 However, since the size of the proof is usually much greater than the size of the graph, the complexity may be considered to be almost linear.

 \paragraph{Certifying algorithms in SAT solving.}